Overview

 Summary

-Development of the first comprehensive multidisciplinary specialist spinal cord injury (SCI) service in a regional area.
-The North Queensland Spinal Cord Injury Service (NQSCIS) aims to enhance access to quality care for North Queensland people living with a SCI.
+This project involves the development of the first comprehensive, multidisciplinary specialist spinal cord injury (SCI) service in a regional area.
+The North Queensland Spinal Cord Injury Service (NQSCIS) aims to improve access to high-quality care for people living with SCI in North Queensland.

 Dates: 1 November 2023 - 1 June 2025